Q. What kinds of things can I do as a volunteer?

 Q. What should I wear to volunteer in the adoption centers?

-A. Wear long pants and flat, closed-toe shoes.
+A. Wear long pants and flat, closed-toe, waterproof shoes.
 Please wear clothes that you don't mind getting dirty!
 Volunteers at our physical locations also receive a volunteer T-shirt and nametag they must wear at all times while volunteering.

 Q. Is there an age requirement for volunteers?